CarylThom/Light-Speed/README.md

 ## Frameworks, Libraries & Programs Used

-* Google Fonts: Google Fonts was used for all fonts
+* Google Fonts: Google Fonts was used for all fonts.

-* Font Awesome:
+* Font Awesome: Font Awesome was used for the rocket icon.

 * Git: Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.